idfive/Developer-Documentation/docs/front-end/01-pattern-lab.md

 This will open the "Welcome page", changes made in code will automatically be refreshed/reflected in the browser.

+Typescript is being compiled and bundled using [esbuild](https://esbuild.github.io/).
+SASS is being compiled using [dart-sass](https://github.com/sass/dart-sass).

+## Build

-**To build for production**, ensure that `npm run develop` has been run initially to build the sass files:
+**To build for production**, ensure that `npm run develop` has been run initially to build the sass files.
+JS is minified using [terser](https://github.com/terser/terser).
+CSS is minified using [minify](https://github.com/coderaiser/minify):

 - `npm run build:all`